kaizen-ai/kaizenflow/documentation/notes/code_style.md

         - clear info on the problem
         - how to reproduce it, ideally a unit test
         - stacktrace
-        - you can use the tag “BUG: ..."
+        - you can use the tag "BUG: ..."

 ## Referring to an object in code comments